burizz/whitelist-aws-ips/README.md

 **Improvements - v1.1** :
 - [x] Combine download and json parse funcs into one using decoder (no need to download the file locally)
 - [x] Add Lambda trigger example in Readme
+- [ ] Move all vars to be taken from Lambda ENV vars instead of hardcoded
 - [ ] Create SSM param store if it doesnt exist
 - [ ] Move all AWS svc client duplications to an init() function - https://tutorialedge.net/golang/the-go-init-function/; we can have more than 1 init() to initialize the different svc clients
 - [ ] Figure out a good way to link all SGs at the end into a single one - some sort of inheritance ?